peterpeterparker/daviddalbusco.com/src/blog/automatic-candid-generation-in-rust-exploring-the-ic-cdk-v0-10-0-update.md

 }
 ```

-This can be solve by using a define_function! which is the recommend way according [Yan Chen](https://github.com/chenyan-dfinity).
+This can be solve by using for example a `define_function!`.

 ```rust
 use candid::{define_function, CandidType, Deserialize};